 A lovely experience

-A warm welcome awaits you at this gorgeous retreat in the peace and tranquility of the Cork and Kerry mountains.
+A warm welcome awaits you at this gorgeous retreat in the peace and tranquillity of the Cork and Kerry mountains.

-Enjoy the South facing gardens with stunning views and privacy to sit, read, write, draw or just sit and watch the birds and wildlife.
+Enjoy the South facing gardens with stunning views and privacy to sit, read, write, draw or sit and watch the birds and wildlife.
+Mountain Retreat Annagh More is situated in the Kerry UNESCO Biosphere Reserve

 Check availability and book your stay at Mountain Retreat Annagh More now